samdbeckham/blog/dev/wrote/_posts/2015-02-17-css-parallax-effect.md

 </div>
 {% endhighlight %}

 That's essentially it for the HTML.
-I put images in the fire watch example, but that was just to make it pretty.
+We could add images inside them divs, but we'll keep it simple.
 Now, on to the CSS.

 We want the stage to fill the viewport and we want each layer to be the same size as the frame.
 That's pretty easy.